-The Contractor shall have procedures for receiving, responding to, and documenting resolution of Member Complaints within one (1) business day of receipt do not require a formal written response or notification.
+The Contractor shall have procedures for receiving, responding to, and documenting resolution of Member Complaints within one (1) calendar day of receipt do not require a formal written response or notification.

 The Contractor shall contact the Member within twenty-four (24) hours of the initial contact via telephone if the Contractor is unavailable for any reason or the matter cannot be readily resolved during the initial contact.
-Any Complaint that is not resolved within one (1) business day shall be treated as a Grievance, in accordance with requirements set forth below.
+Any Complaint that is not resolved within one (1) calendar day shall be treated as a Grievance, in accordance with requirements set forth below.

-B. Grievance: An expression of dissatisfaction about any matter or aspect of the Contractor or its operation, other than a Contractor Action as defined in this Contract.
+B. Grievance: An expression of dissatisfaction, regardless of whether identified by the Member as a "Grievance," received by any employee of the Contractor orally or in writing about any matter or aspect of the Contractor or its operation, other than a Contractor Adverse Benefit Determination as defined in this Contract.
 A Grievance includes, but is not limited to, the quality of care or services provided, aspects of interpersonal relationships such as rudeness or a Provider or an employee, or failure to respect the Members rights.

-A Member or Authorized Representative may file a Grievance either orally or in writing with the Contractor within thirty (30) calendar days of the date of the event causing the dissatisfaction.
+A Member or Authorized Representative may file a Grievance either orally or in writing with the Contractor at any time after the event causing the dissatisfaction.

-Within five (5) business days of receipt of the Grievance, the Contractor shall provide the grievant with written notice that the Grievance has been received and the expected date of its resolution.
+Within five (5) calendar business days of receipt of the Grievance, the Contractor shall provide the grievant with written notice that the Grievance has been received and the expected date of its resolution.
 For telephonic Grievances received, the Contractor may provide grievant with verbal notice of expected date of resolution.
 If requested by the Member or his/her representative, a written resolution will be provided.